ARTICLES JANUARY 2020

 But maintaining a well-balanced portfolio may be the best approach in any market environment.
 Consider that since 1999 the largest intrayear decline in the S&P 500 has averaged 15%, but has ended in positive territory 15 out of 20 calendar years.
 As a result, a hypothetical initial investment of USD$10,000 in the stock market on December 31, 1999, as represented by the S&P 500, would have grown to an ending value of more than USD$31,000 as of November 30, 2019.

 Although volatility can be unnerving, it also can represent further investment opportunity for patient, long-term investors.

-Mike is a partner at Capital Fixed Income Investors, chairs the fixed income management committee and serves on the Capital Group management committee.
-He has 25 years of investment experience, four with Capital.
-Mike was previously the head of fixed income and global head of trading for T. Rowe Price.
-He has also held positions with Citigroup Global Markets, Credit Suisse Asset Management and George Weiss & Associates.
-Mike earned a bachelor's from Colgate University.
+Mike Gitlin is head of fixed income at Capital Group.
+He has 26 years of investment industry experience.
+Before joining Capital in 2015, Mike was head of fixed income and global head of trading for T. Rowe Price.
+He holds a bachelor's from Colgate University.

-Joyce is an equity portfolio manager with 38 years of investment experience and has been with Capital Group for 43 years.
-Earlier in her career, she covered thrifts, banking and paper & forest products companies as an equity investment analyst.
-She holds an MBA and a bachelor’s degree in business finance from the University of Southern California.
-Joyce is based in Los Angeles.
+Joyce Gordon is an equity portfolio manager with 39 years of investment experience.
+She holds an MBA and a bachelor’s in business finance from the University of Southern California.

-Darrell R. Spence is an economist and research director with 26 years of investment experience.
-He earned a bachelor's degree in economics from Occidental College. and is a CFA charterholder.
+Darrell Spence is an economist and research director with 27 years of investment experience, all with Capital.
+He earned a bachelor's degree in economics from Occidental College and is a CFA charterholder.